ZachSaucier/Just-Read/README.md

 #### Q: How can I show the original page's URL in Just Read?

-To enable this option, go to Just Read's "Options" pages -> "Additional options" -> and enable "Always add the original URL."
+To enable this option, go to Just Read's "Options" pages -> and enable "Always add the original URL."

 *[Back to FAQ question list](https://github.com/ZachSaucier/Just-Read/#faq)*